florianv/swap/doc/doc.md

 ### Quoting

-Swap allows you to get the latest exchange rates but historical ones as well.
-Please check this list to see currencies supported by your service and if it offers historical rates.
+Swap allows you to get the latest exchange rates and historical ones:

-To retrieve the latest exchange rate for a currency pair, you need to use the `quote()` method.

 ```php
 // Latest rate